 Learning without Courses - some ideas - updated January 2012

-Discipleship Resources on finding, growing, sharing and living faith - New out - November 2010.
+Discipleship Resources on finding, growing, sharing and living faith - November 2010.

 School of Ministry

 - Training for God's people: authorised ministries and ongoing discipleship.